Demeter2025/AndroVET/README.md

 These can be installed using pip

-AndroVET requires a MySQL database containing the provided table 'bugs' (we uploaded a .sql dump file) If you are not used to SQL databases, please install lampp (XAMPP for Linux) run sudo /opt/lampp start open the web browser and navigate to localhost (127.0.0.1) select MyPHPAdmin
+AndroVET requires a MySQL database containing the provided table 'bugs' (we uploaded a .sql dump file) If you are not used to SQL databases, please install lampp run sudo /opt/lampp start open the web browser and navigate to localhost (127.0.0.1) select MyPHPAdmin